ryhanlon/my_neighborhood/README.md

 - *Using Google Maps in React Component* at [StackOverFlow answer by tremby](https://stackoverflow.com/questions/48493960/using-google-map-in-react-component)

+- *Listening for Authentication Errors* at Google Maps Platform [article](https://developers.google.com/maps/documentation/javascript/events#auth-errors)
+  Recommended by the reviewer with a better explanation then the article.

 - *ReactJS - get latitude on click and show it in input* [StackOverFlow answer by mersocarlin](https://stackoverflow.com/questions/46387375/reactjs-get-latitude-on-click-and-show-it-in-input)
 My component is different but this article reminded me about 'state'.